Courses

 Child Aware Practice

-A course developed by Emerging Minds to enhance understanding about the impact of adult problems, including mental illness, AOD and family violence, on children and to support practitioners to think about children early in any contact with a parent.
-It ensures that families are supported to make and sustain changes so that they can better meet the needs of their children.
-It is interactive and features high-quality video scenarios that are partnered with a useful workbook.
-The workbook contains exercises, discussion starters and reflective questions that can be used in individual and group learning.
+A course developed by Emerging Minds to enhance understanding of the impact of adult problems, including mental illness, alcohol and other drug use, and family violence, on children.
+It supports practitioners to think about children early in any contact with a parent and helps families make and sustain changes that better meet the needs of their children.

-This Emerging Mind’s course provides training for supervisors and team leaders in strategies that promote child and family-sensitive practices in their service.
-The course is an extension of the 'Child Aware Practice' course.
+This Emerging Minds course provides training for supervisors and team leaders in strategies that promote child- and family-sensitive practices within their service.
+The course is an extension of the Child Aware Practice course.

-Delivery Mode Duration
+Delivery mode Duration

 Various: eLearning, video, reading material and other resources Varies per item

-Important: If you are intending to enrol in QC18 SPS:C workshop, please go to the QC18 SPS:C course pageThe below versions will not register as the required pre-requisite.
+Important: If you intend to enrol in the QC18 SPS:C workshop, please access the QC18 SPS:C course page .
+The versions below will not be recognised as the required pre-requisite.

-Delivery Mode Duration
+Delivery mode Duration

 Resource Varies per item